arne-s/JsTrans/README.md

         ),
     );

-Best practise is to keep your JavaScript translations in separate categories, otherwise they might override each other.
+Best practise is to keep your javascript translations in separate categories, otherwise they might override each other.
 This is a known limitation of the framework.